MBA LoansEmail This Article

 *Some lenders will accept applications from foreign borrowers applying with a creditworthy cosigner.
 The cosigner needs to be a U.S. citizen or permanent resident.

-The minimum loan amount you may be eligible to borrow is usually $1,000 but you will want to check with your lender.
+The minimum loan amount you may be eligible to borrow for a private student loan is usually $1,000 but you will want to check with your lender.

 The maximum amount you can borrow is the full cost of attendance, less other aid, as certified by your school.